-The course registration form should be completed by you and signed by your advisor.
-Indicate number(s) and title(s) of course(s), where taken (SUNY, SU, SUNYESF).
-Graduate students who intend to register for classes at SU and/or the SUNY ESF are also required to register there.
-Special registration packets for these schools are available in the Graduate Studies Office, Weiskotten Hall, Room 3114.
+The enclosed (multi-part) course registration form should be completed by you and signed by your advisor.
+Indicate number(s) and title(s) of course(s), where taken (SUNY, SU, COES&F).
+Graduate students who intend to register for classes at SU and/or the COES&F are also required to register there.
+Special registration packets for these schools are available in the Graduate Studies Office, Weiskotten Hall, Room 3116.